20 fun things to do in London this September – with kids!

 The best things to do in London in September

-If you’re still looking for things to do then here are some of the special events, new exhibitions and fun things to do for the month of September, enjoy!
-Oh, and if the weather turns (let’s face it, we could do with some rain) then here’s how to explore London on rainy days.
+The following are some of the special events, new exhibitions and fun things to do for the month of September, enjoy!
+Oh, and if the London weather turns, then here’s how to explore the city on rainy days.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.